TecladistaProd/html-gen-pdf/README.md

 > You may import external fonts, images, css, etc.

-## Formats and Orientation
+## Formats

-      paper formats

-        - portrait
-        - landscape

-      Types of format paper
+### Types of format paper

     - Letter
     - Legal
     - Tabloid
     - Ledger
     - A0
     - A1
     - A2
     - A3
     - A4
     - A5
     - A6